po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/27-Evr_Git-Pull-Request/README.md

 * Ask an instructor or TA if you get stuck or have any questions!

-* Check the [Atlassian guide on Git merge conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts) for reference.
+* Check the [Atlassian guide on Git Pull Requests](https://www.atlassian.com/git/tutorials/making-a-pull-request) for reference.

 ---
 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.